 Valve originally planned for the game to have a realistic visual design, and had given it the subtitle "Brotherhood of Arms."
 A screenshot released in 2004 shows what the game might have looked like:

-This design was alter abandoned in favour of a non-realistic aesthetic system based on early twentieth century advertising illustrations (Norman Rockwell and Dean Cornwell).
-According to the game’s audio commentary, the non-realistic look won out because it made it easier for the player to achieve suspension of disbelief for the other unbelievable parts of the game (the cordoned off maps and cartoon-physics being singled out).
+This design was later abandoned in favour of a non-realistic aesthetic system based on early twentieth century advertising illustrations (Norman Rockwell and Dean Cornwell).
+According to the game's audio commentary, the non-realistic look won out because it made it easier for the player to achieve suspension of disbelief for the other unbelievable parts of the game (the cordoned off maps and cartoon-physics being singled out).

 The audio commentary goes into much detail describing the characters' visual design.
 The designers made sure to give each character a unique silhouette and a unified colour palette (either red or blue) so that a player could immediately see what class they were and what team they were on.
 A similar process went into designing the team areas, with the RED team's base favouring warm colours and natural materials, and the BLU team's base using sharp colours and more industrial building designs.